Evolution of progenitors for electron capture supernovae: Methods

 \section{Methods}

-The code was modified from \citet{yos11} (hereafter, referred as Y\&U11) in order to calculate the late phase of ONe core evolution.
-The mixing length was set to be 1.5 times pressure scale hight.
-Other assumptions and description of the code is given in \citet{ume12}.
-In the followings, we explain other modified points.
+We modify the stellar evolution code in \citet{yos11} (hereafter, referred as Y\&U11) and \citet{ume12} in order to calculate the late phase of ONe core evolution.
+The mixing length is set to be 1.5 times pressure scale hight.
+In the following, the main modified points are described.